coleifer/peewee/README.rst

 specific question?  come hang out in the #peewee channel on freenode.irc.net, or post to the mailing list, http://groups.google.com/group/peewee-orm

-lastly, peewee runs on python 2.5 or greater, though there is currently no support for python3
+lastly, peewee runs on python 2.6+ or 3.2+.

 Still want more info?
 ---------------------